tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/create-a-service-sas.md

 |----------------|---------------------|-----------------|
 |`signedidentifier`|`si`|Optional.
 A unique value up to 64 characters in length that correlates to an access policy specified for the container, queue, or table.|

 A stored access policy includes a signed identifier, a value up to 64 characters long that is unique within the resource.
 The value of this signed identifier can be specified for the `signedidentifier` field in the URI for the shared access signature.
 Specifying a signed identifier on the URI associates the signature with the stored access policy.
-To establish a container-level access policy using the REST API, see [Delegating Access with a Shared Access Signature](Delegating-Access-with-a-Shared-Access-Signature.md).
+To establish a container-level access policy using the REST API, see [Delegate access with a shared access signature](delegate-access-with-a-shared-access-signature.md).

 ###  <a name="bk_LifetimeAndRevocation"></a> Lifetime and Revocation of a Shared Access Signature